jostylr/event-when/eventwhen.md

     calls.
 This library is designed to address those needs.

-    Most event libraries suggest making objects (such as a button) into emitters.
+    Most event libraries suggest making objects (such as a button) into emitters; this is to promote separation of concerns, a good goal.
 This library is designed to allow you to attach the object to the event/handler/emit.
 It also allows you to listen for events before the corresponding object exists.
 This is more like having listeners on a form element responding to button clicks in the form.

     There are several noteworthy features of this library: